Artillery Best Practices

 Artillery at enterprise scale

-We designed the Artillery Dashboard for teams that run load tests continuously and in large volumes to provide a central location for visualizing, reviewing, analyzing and collaborating on performance reports.
+We designed Artillery Cloud for teams that run load tests continuously and in large volumes to provide a central location for visualizing, reviewing, analyzing and collaborating on performance reports.

 Consider creating a convenience wrapper